The Beach Boys: Sunflower, Surf's Up, Carl and the Passions, and Holland

 The group was signed to Reprise Records in 1970.
-Scott Schinder described the label as "probably the hippest and most artist-friendly major label of the time."
+Scott Schinder described the label as "probably the hippest and most artist-friendly major label of the time".
 The deal was brokered by Van Dyke Parks, who was then employed as a multimedia executive at Warner Music Group.
 Reprise's contract stipulated Brian's proactive involvement with the band in all albums.
 By the time the Beach Boys' tenure ended with Capitol in 1969, they had sold 65 million records worldwide, closing the decade as the most commercially successful American group in popular music.
 After recording over 30 different songs and going through several album titles, their first LP for Reprise, Sunflower, was released on August 31, 1970.
-Sunflower featured a strong group presence with significant writing contributions from all band members.
+Sunflower featured a strong group presence with significant writing contributions from all six band members.
 Brian was active during this period, writing or co-writing seven of Sunflowers 12 songs and performing at half of the band's domestic concerts in 1970.
 The album received critical acclaim in both the US and the UK.
-This was offset by the album reaching only number 151 on US record charts during a four-week stay, becoming the worst-selling Beach Boys album at that point.
-Fans generally regard the LP as the Beach Boys' finest post-Pet Sounds album.
-In 2003, it placed at number 380 on Rolling Stones "Greatest Albums of All Time" list.